needle-mirror/com.unity.purchasing.udp/Documentation~/Server-side_implementation_of_UDP.md

 **Using the certificate**

 You can verify the certificate using the Unity Client RSA Public Key.
 If the certificate passes verification, extract the RSA public key from the certificate and use this key to verify the signature.
-To generate the signature, encrypt the payload with the RSA-SHA1 algorithm.
+The signature is generated by encrypting the payload with the by RSA-SHA1 algorithm.

 Here is an example：